manuelCarlos/MovieMarquee/README.md

 ## Trying It Out

 - To successfully fetch data from TMDB, an API key is required 🚨.
-  Paste your key into the `MovieMarquee/TMDBData/Sources/TMDBData/Resources/apiKey.json` file, then build and run the app.
+  Paste your key into the `MovieMarquee/TMDBData/Sources/TMDBData/Resources/apiKey.json` file before you build the project.
+- Please build and Run in **Xcode  v16.1**

 ## How to get a TMDB API Key